JustinBurrowsDev/Object-Oriented-Practice/README.md

 ## How Did I Over Come Those Challenges?

-Doing research on platforms like Google,YouTube, MDN docs, stackoverflow, GitHub, online courses, and using reference guides.
+By doing research on platforms like Google,YouTube, MDN docs, stackoverflow, GitHub, online courses, and using reference guides.
 I was able to do more research on constructors and the roles they played with in JavaScript.
 I was also able to get a better understanding of the types of data the Java script can manipulate.

 ## What Did I Learn?